JuanBindez/PCHDjango/README.md

 ## e-commerce in Django Framework 4.2.3

-### Introducing "PyCommerceHub", an e-commerce software built on the powerful Django Framework.
-PyCommerceHub is a solid foundation for developers who want to build their own online stores, offering a complete shopping experience for customers.
+### Introducing "PCHDjango", an e-commerce software built on the powerful Django Framework.
+PCHDjango is a solid foundation for developers who want to build their own online stores, offering a complete shopping experience for customers.
 In the first version, the software comes equipped with essential functionalities, such as a login screen for customers, an intuitive system for adding products to the cart and placing orders.